Feb 24, 2026

 Visitor badges should display essential information, such as the visitor’s name, company, and clearance level.
 This helps employees easily identify visitors and ensure they have the appropriate authorization.

-Visitor badges help employees quickly identify visitors and confirm their authorization.
 When designing badges, include essential information: the visitor’s name, company, clearance level, arrival time, visit duration, and a photograph.
 You can also include a QR code that security personnel can scan or integrate with your access control system.

 Most visitor management systems allow you to easily take a photograph of your visitor and efficiently create and issue a visitor badge that contains all the necessary information.